4d/docs/docs/Project/building.md

 - To launch the server portion, the user simply double-clicks on the server application.
 The database does not need to be selected.
 - To launch the client portion, the user simply double-clicks the client application, which connects directly to the server application.
 You do not need to choose a database in a connection dialog box.
 The client targets the server either using its name, when the client and server are on the same sub-network, or using its IP address, which is set using the `IPAddress` XML key in the buildapp.4DSettings file.
 If the connection fails, [specific alternative mechanisms can be implemented](#management-of-client-connections).
 You can "force" the display of the standard connection dialog box by holding down the **Option** (macOS) or **Alt** (Windows) key while launching the client application.
 Only the client portion can connect to the corresponding server portion.
 If a user tries to connect to the server portion using a standard 4D application, an error message is returned and connection is impossible.
-- A client/server application can be set so that the client portion [can be updated automatically over the network].
+- A client/server application can be set so that the client portion [can be updated automatically over the network](#copy-of-client-applications-in-the-server-application).
-- It is also possible to automate the update of the server part through the use of a sequence of language commands (see [Automatic updating of server or single-user applications]).
+- It is also possible to automate the update of the server part through the use of a sequence of language commands ([SET UPDATE FOLDER](https://doc.4d.com/4Dv17R6/4D/17-R6/SET-UPDATE-FOLDER.301-4311308.en.html) and [RESTART 4D](https://doc.4d.com/4Dv17R6/4D/17-R6/RESTART-4D.301-4311311.en.html)).

 ### Build server application